takezoe/sails_sample/README.md

-sails_sample
+Sails Sample Application
 ============

-This is a sample application of combination of Scala/Play2 based web API server and Node/Sails based web front end.
+This is a sample application of combination of Scala/Play2 based web API server and Node/Sails based web frontend.

 This repository contains 2 below projects:

 ## sample_api_server